-- Communities with fifty-one percent (51%) LMI beneficiaries (households below eighty percent (80%) AMFI) - Communities with high risk energy and water security - Communities not served by PRASA systems will be prioritized for water and wastewater solutions
+- Communities with fifty-one percent (51%) LMI beneficiaries (households below eighty percent (80%) AMFI) - Communities with high risk energy and water security

-260 High risk considers residents whose life expectancy is directly affected by the loss of power or water. (i.e., Residents with a need to refrigerate medications such as insulin and run medical equipment such as oxygen machine and nebulizers, would be considered high-risk).
+275 High risk considers residents whose life expectancy is directly affected by the loss of power or water. (i.e., Residents with a need to refrigerate medications such as insulin and run medical equipment such as oxygen machine and nebulizers, would be considered high-risk).
 This will be further defined in the Program Guidelines.